adent11/Not-So-Basic-CAD/README.md

 Cstick.SLDPRT <br/>
 Loft_Tutorial.SLDPRT <br/>

 In this assignment I did the Solidworks tutorials Revolves and Sweeps, and Lofts.
-I made a candlestick and hammer head and learned how to use sweeps and lofts.
+In making a candlestick and hammer head I learned how to use sweeps and lofts.